-Teams is slow during video meetings on laptops docked to 4K/HDR monitors
+Teams is slow during video meetings on laptops docked to 4K/UHD monitors

 Overall Teams performance on laptops may be affected during meetings that use video.
-This can occur if a laptop is docked to an external 4K or ultra-high-definition (also known as high-dynamic range or HDR) display.
+This can occur if a laptop is docked to an external 4K or ultra-high-definition (also known as ultra HD or UHD) display.

 Reduce the resource requirements for your laptop to improve the Teams experience during the meeting.
 To do this, try one or more of the following methods: